-Postdoctoral Fellow in Medicine
+Postdoctoral Associate in Medicine

 Dr Rachel Dreyer is a clinical research scientist and a visiting scholar at the Yale-New Haven Hospital Center for Outcomes Research and Evaluation (CORE).
 Dr Dreyer’s main areas of interests include examining sex and gender based differences in a range of vascular disorders including coronary and peripheral artery diseases.